lordhaywire/dungeondraft-maps/readme.md

-# I still need someone to test out this github repository to make sure it works for another person.

 # DungeonDraft files for Lord Haywire's Large Crappy Maps FoundryVTT Module

 These files require the use of Forgotten Adventures DungeonDraft assets, both version 2 and 3.
 You have to buy them from Forgotten Adventures (I have no affilation with them) and make sure DungeonDraft knows you are using those assets for the specific maps.